 November 17, 2016 - Vegetarian Thanksgiving

-Local chief Jenna Ballinger hosted the Vegetarian Thanksgiving at Messiah Lutheran Church in Mountain Iron on Thursday, Nov.
+Local chef Jenna Ballinger hosted the Vegetarian Thanksgiving at Messiah Lutheran Church in Mountain Iron on Thursday, Nov.
 17. With the help of audience members, Chef Jenna cooked an entire Thanksgiving meal from start to finish.
 Using fresh local ingredients from gardens and local grocery stores the main course was a vegetarian pot pie with potatoes, carrots, peas, and onions.
 For the most important part of the Thanksgiving meal, the side dishes, Chef Jenna cooked up kale mashed potatoes and spiced up version of a green bean casserole, not just from a can.
 And lastly for dessert a delicious cranberry sauce and cheddar apple galette was prepared.
 Participants anxiously awaited the tasting portion of the event, when the twenty people in attendance got to try out an early Thanksgiving meal!